 XBC committee members

-Huw Griffith (President) has lived in Jávea and then in Jesús Pobre since 1998, and has been a member of the Book Circle since its days at Pedro’s.
+Huw Griffith (Chair) has lived in Jávea and then in Jesús Pobre since 1998, and has been a member of the Book Circle since its days at Pedro’s.

 Tim Upton (Treasurer), originally from Leicester in the East Midlands, has been living in Xàbia since 2002.
 In the dim and distant past he worked as a bar manager, a postman, a milkman and a magistrate.
 Tim joined the Book Circle soon after arriving here and has been an enthusiastic member ever since.
 He much enjoys reading thrillers, biographies and poetry, and loves music (particularly traditional jazz and Beethoven), cooking, cricket and cats.